Washington still faces key roster questions after addressing needs in draft and free agency

 A new starter at left tackle?

-After the second day of the draft, General Manager Martin Mayhew acknowledged Washington passed on some wide receivers who were still available in the second round to fill a need on the offensive line.
+After the second day of the draft, General Manager Martin Mayhew acknowledged Washington passed on some wide receivers to fill a need on the offensive line.
 The receiving group was deep, the tackle class less so.
 So it selected Sam Cosmi out of Texas at No. 51.

 “We’re going to put him out at left tackle and see how he does,” Rivera said.
 “That’s what he did in college, and he played it very well in college. … He’s going to get an opportunity to compete for us, and we’ll see how he does.”

 Washington has been trying to fill that role since Trent Williams’s holdout in 2019 that eventually led to his trade.
 Geron Christian, Cornelius Lucas and Morgan Moses (for two games to compensate for injuries) cycled through as starters.

-Cosmi has experience on both sides of the line (he played right tackle in 2018 and left tackle in 2019 and 2020), has rare speed for a player his size (a 40 time of 4.85) and was durable enough to start 34 consecutive games at Texas.
-Though Washington may still add to the line, Cosmi is expected to compete for the starting job, perhaps with Lucas and Christian, as well as Saahdiq Charles and Wes Schweitzer, depending on where Washington envisions those two.
-Its investment of a second-round pick will factor into the decision.
+Cosmi is expected to compete for the starting job, perhaps with Lucas and Christian, as well as Saahdiq Charles and Wes Schweitzer.

 Evaluating defensive line depth